ocicv/Yoga-Website/README.md

    * From the source section drop-down menu, select the Master Branch,
    * Once a Master Branch has been selected, the page provided the link to the complete Website.

-The live link can be found here:
+The live link can be found here: [SWS Yoga Website](https://ocicv.github.io/Yoga-Website/)

 ## Credits